zoegaidmore/cse15l-lab-reports/LabReport1.md

 **For `cd` command:**

-1. An example of using the command with no arguments.
+An example of using the command with no arguments:
 ![Image](cd1.png)
 Before this command was run, the working directory was `/home`.
 This didn't change after the command was run.

 Because no arguments were given and we called `cd`, we did not change the directory.
 Having no arguments meant that we didn't give the name of a file to change the directory to, so nothing was output and the directory didn't change (this is visible on the line below where the `cd` command was called, where we can see that nothing after the ~ has changed.

-2. An example of using the command with a path to a directory as an argument.
+An example of using the command with a path to a directory as an argument:
 ![Image](cd2...png)
 Before this command was run, the working directory was `/home`.
 After the command was run, the working directory was `/home/lecture1`.

 Nothing was given as an output, however we can see that our command changed the directory because in the line underneath the command, we can see that the ~ is followed by `/lecture1`, indicating that the directory has been changed to `/home/lecture1`.

-3. An example of using the command with a path to a file as an argument.
+An example of using the command with a path to a file as an argument:
 ![Image](cd3.png)
 Before the `cd en-us.txt/` command was run, the directory was `/home/lecture1/messages`.
 The command did not change the working directory.